LivePersonInc/knowledge-center-archive/_release/December2020/week-of-dec-14th.md

 |--------------|-------------|
 | MESSAGING COLLABORATION DURATION (SEC) | The total duration of messaging collaboration sessions.|
 | NO. OF MESSAGING COLLABORATION SESSIONS | Number of messaging collaboration sessions for all session types.|
-| NO. OF MESSAGING COLLABORATION INTERACTIVE SESSIONS | Number of Interactive messaging collaboration sessions.An interactive session involves participation of both agent and consumer, and lasts 60 seconds or more
+| NO. OF MESSAGING COLLABORATION INTERACTIVE SESSIONS | Number of Interactive messaging collaboration sessions.
+An interactive session involves participation of both agent and consumer, and lasts 60 seconds or more

 #### New attributes